cardopoli/this-was-tomorrow/content/sites/trevone-quarry.md

 slug: trevone-quarry
 ---

 Not visited yet.
-Contact is Rob Higgs - trevonequarry@gmail.com.
-Hope to stay a night or two with Rosamond.
-No people in photographs - agreed.

 ## The place

+Trevone Quarry has been worked for granite since the early 1800s.
+The quarry ceased trading in the mid-1980s and was left derelict.
+In 2009, Rob Higgs and Sophie Miller purchased the 22-acre site.
+The planning permission at the time of purchase was either to extract granite - around a million tonnes still in the ground - or use the land for industrial agriculture.
+They did neither.
+Instead, they began building something that had no planning category and no precedent: a woodland, a nature reserve, a community of artists and craftspeople living and working in self-built structures on peppercorn rent.

+Rob's original vision was to recreate the kind of creative community he had spent 20 years working in - a local boatyard where people tinkered in small home-made workshops making and restoring things.
+What the boatyard lacked was connection to natural wilderness and biodiversity, which he saw as essential to a healthy life and artistic creativity.
+The quarry gave him both.

-Trevone Quarry is a self-build residential and industrial community on the outskirts of Penryn in Cornwall, owned and developed by Rob Higgs over 17 years.
-Around 19 people currently live in self-built structures and caravans on a site that is trying to be four things at once: a residential community, a sustainable industrial estate, a rewilding project, and a working farm.
-Rob describes himself as an apocaloptimist - someone who believes the current model is failing and thinks it's sensible to build alternatives now, from love and pragmatism rather than despair.
+Today around 19 people live on the site in self-built structures and caravans.
+Twelve micro-businesses operate on peppercorn rent, supported by people living and working in harmony with the land.
+The site functions simultaneously as a residential community, a sustainable industrial estate, a rewilding project and a working farm - four things the planning system has no single box for.

-The site has survived 19 eviction and enforcement notices.
-The last planning inquiry took four years and cost £80,000.
-Every investigating officer has acknowledged that what happens here is a good thing.
-The legislation simply wasn't designed for it.

 ## How it works

+The model is straightforward: anyone who wants a workshop builds it themselves to a pre-agreed standard and design, so that it stands a chance of retrospective planning permission if enforcement comes.
+The capital cost is mainly scrap and salvaged materials - usually around £6,000.
+Rent for the workshops can therefore be kept very low.
+The labour tenants put into building their workshops offsets their rent for the first few years.
+Whatever is built and then lived in becomes an abundant garden, providing a significant proportion of food, leisure and social life.

 Rent is £240 a month per pitch.
 Water is free.
-Electricity is paid annually.
-All rent goes into a Trevone account - no profit is extracted.
-Residents who want to contribute to the community can work and be paid living wage (£13/hour, invoiced to Trevone).
-Residents who can't or don't want to pay instead - the money funds others to do the work.
-Or: five hours of community contribution per week in exchange for effectively living cash-free.
+Electricity paid annually.
+All rent goes into a Trevone account - no profit extracted.
+Residents can work on site at living wage, or contribute five hours a week in lieu of money.
 No cars for new residents.
-No pets beyond biodiversity-enriching ones.
-Whatever you build on your own pitch stays with Trevone when you leave, for the next person.
+No pets beyond biodiversity-enriching ones - the site is a nature reserve with ground-nesting birds, otters and stoats.
+Whatever you build stays with Trevone when you leave, for whoever comes next.

-Rob has subsidised the site from his own savings and income - around £10,000 to £20,000 a year for 17 years.
-He was briefly a well-paid artist.
-He is not drawing a wage.
-He describes it as a labour of love, a pension of sorts, and a proof of concept - something other landowners could replicate if they chose to.
+## What's at stake

+In 2022, a mix of bureaucratic delays, an overzealous enforcement officer and a hostile neighbour threatened to undo everything - eviction notices placed on every workshop, forge and shed on the site.
+The community fought back, compiling hundreds of pages of evidence and taking the case to appeal.
+In December 2023, they won - securing the legal right to stay, live, and continue restoring the land they had spent over two decades building.

+Cornwall's Climate Emergency Development Planning Document was introduced specifically to enable alternative, sustainable communities like Trevone to tackle the climate emergency - from food sovereignty to recycling construction materials.
+The law, in other words, was on their side.
+Getting the planning system to act on its own stated principles took a four-year legal battle.

+A documentary film about the community - *Trevone* - was made by 99p Films and released in 2024.

 ## Why I'm going

-Because this doesn't fit any of the standard typologies - it's not a CLT, not a cohousing project, not a cooperative in any formal sense.
-It's a landowner who looked at the world, decided it was going wrong, and started building something else on his own land with his own money and 17 years of his life.
-I want to photograph the place, not the people.
-I want to understand what an alternative looks like when it's been fought for that hard and is still standing.
+Trevone doesn't fit any of the standard typologies this project works with.
+It's not a CLT, not a cohousing project, not a cooperative in any formal sense.
+It's something older and harder to categorise - a place built by hand, on land that was bought to be destroyed, by people who decided to do something else with it instead.
+The planning system spent years trying to close it down and couldn't, because what was there was too evidently good to demolish.
+I want to understand what that looks like now - what 15 years of building something without permission feels like from inside, and what winning looks like after it.